 - Of Mississippi’s Medicare beneficiaries, 23 percent are eligible due to a disability, rather than age.

-- Nearly 55 percent of Mississippi Medicare beneficiaries have stand-alone Medicare Part D prescription drug plans.
+- More than half of Mississippi Medicare beneficiaries have stand-alone Medicare Part D prescription drug plans.

 - Per-enrollee Original Medicare spending in Mississippi is the fourth-highest in the nation.

 As of mid-2020, there were 607,995 people with Medicare in Mississippi.
 That’s more than 20 percent of the state’s population, compared with less than 19 percent of the United States population enrolled in Medicare.

 For most people, filing for Medicare benefits goes along with turning 65; most Americans become eligible for premium-free Medicare Part A when they turn 65, and are either automatically enrolled (if they’re already receiving Social Security benefits) or can apply for coverage starting three months before they turn 65.

 But Medicare eligibility is also triggered once a person has been receiving disability benefits for 24 months, or when a person has ALS or kidney failure.
 Nationwide, 15 percent of all Medicare beneficiaries are eligible due to disability, but 22 percent of people with Medicare in Mississippi are under the age of 65 and disabled.
 This is the highest rate in the nation, although Mississippi is tied with Alabama, Arkansas, and Kentucky, all of which also have 22 percent of their Medicare beneficiaries eligible due to disability.